xmtrinidad/DigitalOcean-Walkthrough/hostname.md

 ##  Helpful Overview

-Before moving on, I would recommend watching the following videos to get an overview of DNS, Domain Registrars and other related concepts:
+Before moving on, I would recommend watching the following videos to get an overview of DNS, Domain Registrars and other related concepts involved when setting up a domain name:

  |      Topic       |   Link    |
  | ---------------- | --------- |